jhpyle/docassemble/_docs/packages.md

 ![PyPi Page]({{ site.baseurl }}/img/playground-packages-on-pypi.png){: .maybe-full-width }

-Now, on the **docassemble** menu (of this server or another server), you can go to Package Management -> Update a Package, and [install the package](#pypi_install) by typing in "docassemble.baseball" into the "Package on PyPI" field.
+Now, on the **docassemble** menu (of this server or another server), you can go to Package Management and
+[install the package](#pypi_install) by typing in "docassemble.baseball" into the "Package on PyPI" field.